radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 1. Click OK to acknowledge the alert that your virtual tree has been created.

-If you’re configuring Global Sync to act as both a consumer and producer with Kafka, you need a separate mounted view with the appropriate schema.
+If you are configuring Global Sync to act as both a consumer and producer with Kafka, you need a separate mounted view with the appropriate schema.

 ## Configuring Global Sync as a Kafka Consumer